DoYouKnow123/dsn/README.md

+Most webcams are sensitive to visible light these days, but they have some capability for x-band radio science.

 python3 bpsk.py | tee -a xband.log

 then in another window (there might be some error saying it can't find a valid CCSDS frame, but just ignore it